Florida ‘anti-riot’ bill goes to governor amid racial strife

 During weeks of debate, the spirits of the civil rights movement — and the specter of racism — wafted through hearing rooms, as bill opponents invoked the names of civil rights icons, including the Rev. Martin Luther King Jr.

 “Can I tell you that this bill is not about racism?
-Not entirely, I don’t know,” said GOP Sen. Ed Hooper, who joined the Republican majority in advancing the bill to the governor.
+Not entirely, I can’t know,” said GOP Sen. Ed Hooper, who joined the Republican majority in advancing the bill to the governor.
 “But I do believe in my heart that, at the end of the day, we are a nation and a country of law and order.”

 When lawmakers introduced the bill earlier this year, some supporters cast it as a response to the Jan.
 6 insurrection at the U.S. Capitol by supporters, mostly white, of former President Donald Trump.